 Most entrepreneurs end up investing too little into the business thinking that the business will end up financing itself after a few months of operations.
 Again, this might be easy to think about, but it doesn’t happen in the world of businesses and startups.
 Your business will only start funding itself after you have crossed the break-even mark.
 Crossing the break-even mark can take some businesses as much as a year while it can take half a decade for others.

 Hence, you must have a sufficient amount of capital with you, as inadequate capital is also one of the common mistakes entrepreneurs make.
-If you do fall out of capital reserves, you must identify the situation and head for a small business loan immediately.
+If you do fall out of capital reserves, you must identify the situation and head for small business funding immediately.
 Do not allow your business to continue with meager cash reserves, there will soon be a sudden cost and you will be left wanting for possible options or reserves.

 3. Planning Only for Success